The American Bahá’í/Volume 22/Issue 11 Special/Text

 Partial or full scholarships[edit]

-Individuals and Assemblies are invited to contribute to the Fund, which will provide partial or full scholarships for Baha’ is from the U.S. community.
+Individuals and Assemblies are invited to contribute to the Fund, which will provide partial or full scholarships for Bahá’ís from the U.S. community.
 Contributors will not be able to name individual recipients of their donations, but are free to specify groups they feel would best benefit from their contribution.

 Contributions will be accepted by the National Spiritual Assembly through April 1992.
-Checks should be made out to the National Baha’i Fund and earmarked for the World Congress Scholarship Fund.
+Checks should be made out to the National Bahá’í Fund and earmarked for the World Congress Scholarship Fund.

-World Congress expenses.
+If all seats are reserved before earmarked funds are used, the funds will be donated to the Universal House of Justice to help defray World Congress expenses.
 On the other hand, if funds are exhausted and there are still applicants who have not received responses, they will be informed by mail of the end of the scholarship program.

 Again, the Scholarship Fund has been established for believers from the U.S. community only.
-Those

-Assembly has established a Scholarship Fund to help the friends attend this historic event.
-The National Assembly hopes that the fund will help to enrich the World Con who would like to contribute to the expenses of the friends from other countries should contact the National Treasurer's Office who will help you write to the National Spiritual Assemblies of the countries in which those believers reside.
+Those who would like to contribute to the expenses of the friends from other countries should contact the National Treasurer's Office who will help you write to the National Spiritual Assemblies of the countries in which those believers reside.

 How to Apply for a Scholarship[edit]